-A traumatic brain injury is defined by the Brain Injury Association of America as an alteration in brain function caused by an external force.
+A traumatic brain injury (TBI) is defined by the Brain Injury Association of America as an alteration in brain function caused by an external force.
+The different types of brain injury fall into the categories.
 A non-traumatic brain injury is caused by internal factors, such as stroke or lack of oxygen.

 Mild head injury is by far the most common of all head injuries.
 Unfortunately, it can also be the most difficult to detect.